Ill-mannered-ambassador/Ill-mannered-ambassador/README.md

 I'm an Engineering Physics student at IIT (ISM) Dhanbad.
 ### 🛡️ What I'm Up To
-* ⚔️ Cybersecurity enthusiast, in learning phase, planning to get to know the open source community better and contribute in the near future.
+* ⚔️ Cybersecurity enthusiast, planning to get to know the open source community better and contribute in the near future.

 ### 🛠️ Tech & Tools
 * **Languages:** C, Python, Bash and learning C++